Society of Women Engineers (Undergraduate)

 Gender Equity and Advocacy Committee

-The Gender Equity and Advocacy Committee is a new committee that is devoted to growing initiatives related to gender equity and advocacy in the Penn Engineering community and beyond.
-More details to come!
+The Gender Equity and Advocacy Committee is is devoted to growing initiatives related to gender equity and advocacy in the Penn Engineering community and beyond.
+The committee is responsible for planning events which further this mission.

 Educational Outreach Committee